 After reading this series of articles, you may realize that your organization is still being waterfall but thinks otherwise i.e., Wagile.

-In this article series I want to explore deeper into the “waterfall” label and lay bare the fundamental characteristics that make up such a system.
-And subsequently I will dive deeper into each characteristic to highlight expected systemic behaviors and unintended consequences that frankly should no longer be unexpected.
+In this article series, I want to explore deeper into the “waterfall” label and lay bare the fundamental characteristics that makeup such a system.
+Subsequently, I will dive deeper into each characteristic to highlight expected systemic behaviors and unintended consequences that frankly should no longer be unexpected.

 Any software development shop that practices Waterfall will demonstrate these three fundamental characteristics: